-To avoid damaging your sail, insert the sleeve-end
+To avoid damaging your sail, insert the sleeve-end first into the bag.

 Problem Solving:

 It is difficult to pop the cams onto the mast when rigging.

 - I) Cam pocket may be too short or you may have the wrong cam inserted.
 Refer to guide titled "Custom Fitting Your Ezzy Cams To Your Mast", or - 2) Make sure you have no downhaul tension, or - 3) Make sure you have your sail outhauled flat.